VCL3D/Pano3D/download/index.md

 </p>

 <p style="text-align: justify;">
-Each volume is broken down in several <code>.zip</code> files (2GB each) for more convinient downloading on low bandwidth connections.
+Each volume is broken down in several <code>.zip</code> files (2GB or 4GB each) for more convinient downloading on low bandwidth connections.
 You need all the <code>.zip</code> archives of each volume in order to extract the containing files, recommendably with <a href="https://www.7-zip.org/">7zip's GUI</a>.
 </p>

  <h2> Data splits </h2>